 In addition to regular concerts featuring masterworks of the orchestral literature, Symphony Orchestra takes great pride in performing new music on a regular basis.
 Since 2001, the orchestra has been pleased to present six world premiers.
 The orchestra also collaborates with the Luther College choirs in biennial performances of major choral-orchestral works and in the annual Christmas at Luther festival performances.

 Symphony Orchestra tours annually in the United States and every four years maintains a three-week residency in Vienna, Austria, with a final performance at the Wiener Konzerthaus.
 Domestic tours have included trips through the Pacific Northwest, the Great Plains States, the Southeast, and the Upper Midwest.
-Since 1997, the Luther Symphony Orchestra has completed fifteen major American tours.

 In addition to off-campus tour performances, each year Symphony Orchestra performs a one full length fall concert, two full length spring concerts, is featured at Christmas at Luther, and is included on the Homecoming and Commencement Weekend concerts.

 Symphony Orchestra rehearses Monday, Tuesday, and Thursday afternoons in the Orchestra Room.

 Auditions for Symphony Orchestra are held annually at the beginning of the academic year.

 Copland; Billy the Kid Ballet-Suite

 Dvorák; Symphony No. 9 ("From the New World")

 Falla; Three Dances, from The Three-Cornered Hat